MicrosoftDocs/azure-devops-docs/docs/boards/backlogs/office/bulk-add-modify-work-items-excel.md

 ### Useful tips when working with a tree list

-- The plug-in interprets the data in the **Title** columns to determine the pattern of links between work items.
+- Excel interprets the data in the **Title** columns to determine the pattern of links between work items.
 When you publish changes, any of the following conditions can result in an error, an invalid link, or a tree link to be created between incorrect work items:
 	- A row between is blank between two work items within the hierarchy
 	- The Title of a work item is in the wrong column.
 Make sure you enter a title for each child work item.
 	- Within a row, multiple **Title** columns contain data.
 Enter text in only one of the title columns within each row.